Anna, Grand Duchess of Lithuania: During the civil wars

-Later life
+During her husband's rule

 Kęstutis and his son Vytautas imprisoned in Kreva by Jogaila in 1382.
 Kęstutis died within a week.
 Vytautas remained locked up for a couple of months before being saved by his wife Anna.

 Before 1396, she and her husband traveled to Késmárk to meet King Sigismund of Hungary to establish a friendly relationship.
 While they spoke for a long time, a fire broke out burning half of the city, leading the Hungarian nobles to suspect Vytautas's people.
 Sigismund intervened and cleared up the situation, resuming the negotiations.
 After the visit was finished, Vytautas and his wife Anna gave many presents to Sigismund including a coat, a hat and gloves made of sable fur and embroidered in gold.
 Details of all these presents "given by Vytautas's wife" were recorded in a 15th-century chronicle by Eberhard Windeck, a close associate of Sigismund of Hungary.